berkebatman/virtual-pet/ReadMe.md

     4) There are two pets in the game: Rex and Ronda.
 Rex grows 2 human years per 1 human year.
 Ronda grows 1 human year per 1 human year.
 Ronda's growUp method comes direcltly from the its parant object, whereas for Rex the growUp method is reassigned.
 If your new pet grows faster than humans then you should reassign its growUp method as: pet.growUp = function () {this.age += 'pet years per human year'}.

     5) For every pet year, your pet's health is impaired.
-Fitness decreases by 3 while hunger decreases by 5.
+Fitness decreases by 3 while hunger increases by 5.

+    GOODNEWS!
+YOU CAN HELP YOUR PET BE HEALTHIER.
-    6) Keeping your pet fit!!
-WHen you walk the pet by using the walk() prototype function, its fitness will increase by +4.
+    6) When you walk the pet by using the walk() prototype function, its fitness will increase by +4.
 Maximum fitness level a pet can have is +10.

-    7)
+    7) When you feed the pet by using feed() prototype function, its hunger level will decrease by 3.
+Minumum huger level a pet can have is 0.